bitofbinary/bitofbinary/content/blog/tracking-what-i-read.md

 Whenever I finish a book and if it is a printed copy (they mostly are), I write the date I finished reading it on the last page.
 I don't know how I got into this habit but it is something I have been doing for years.
 This habit has come in handy for this project.

-I don't think I'll be able to add all the read books to this catalogue but I think I'll cover around 80%.
+I don't think I'll be able to add all the read books to this catalogue but hopefully I should be able to get around 80% coverage.